navidelyasi/Documentations/docs/key-concepts/flows.md

 ---

 # Flows
 Flow is a chain of actions to provide a service.
-It can be retrieval of specified information or the execution of a set of operations.
+It can be the retrieval of specified information or the execution of a set of operations.

 ## Action Chaining
 Creating a flow is about daisy “chaining actions”.
 The actions alter the data to reach the desired result.